engineering blog-dk-green-4-1200x628

 • A component should not import and use containers or views (but can render them as children)

-Note: At FullStory, we love using Storybook.
+Note: At Fullstory, we love using Storybook.
 In the last year we’ve added around 700 new stories as we’ve migrated to React.
 We have found that when we keep our components singularly purposed, we can take advantage of the power of Storybook by effortlessly rendering our UI components in isolation.

 Returning to a Galaxy Far, Far Away